mrmans0n/compose-rules/docs/ktlint.md

 ### Allowing matching function names

-The `naming-check` rule requires all composables that return a value to be lowercased.
-If you want to allow certain patterns though, you can configure a comma-separated list of matching regexes in your `.editorconfig` file:
+The `naming-check` rule requires composables that return a value to be lowercased.
+To allow certain patterns, configure a comma-separated list of regexes:

 ```editorconfig
 [*.{kt,kts}]